Celle Air Base: Significance and future development

 Celle Air Base is an important economic factor in the structurally weak Celle region.
 The air base spends approximately 3.5 Million Euro annually on building and maintenance works and an additional 3 Million Euro per year on facility management (2006).
 More than 2000 soldiers, civil servants and ancillary staff are employed at the base.

-Nearly all of the younger generation of the German armed forces' helicopter pilots have at some stage during their training passed through Celle Air Base.
-This will continue in future as all prospective helicopter pilots of the armed forces are destined to receive their training here.
+Nearly about all of the younger generation of German armed forces' helicopter pilots, during some stage of their training, will have passed through Celle Air Base.
+This will continue, as all prospective helicopter pilots of the armed forces are destined to receive their training here for the foreseeable future.

 Training flights as well as missions throughout Germany are flown from Celle Air Base.
 Due to the role of Army Aviation Maintenance Squadron 100 helicopter units from all over Germany head for Celle Air Base.

 Combined with areas controlled by the military air bases Bückeburg, Wunstorf and Faßberg (southwest to northeast) the airspace surrounding Celle is part of a larger area of responsibility which represents one of the largest connected military air spaces near the ground in Germany.
 This enables military flights inside this area to remain solely under military control.

 Due to its proximity to the large military training areas Bergen and Munster Celle Air Base occasionally participates national and international manoeuvres when military aircraft are involved.

 In contrast to other air bases like Ramstein Air Base, Celle Air Base is relatively unknown within Germany.
 Apart from local newspapers and internal media of the German Army it is rarely mentioned in the press.
 Civil aviation does not take place at Celle Air Base.